-Visitors may borrow laminated maps with plant lists to identify both the historic camellias and rhododendrons in the The Lost Gardens during their visit.
 The complete files containing photographs and all the research that has finally enabled us to name much of the historic collection can be viewed in the Heligan Shop.

 In 2009 Heligan was invited to take a place in the Plant Heritage marquee at the RHS Hampton Court Flower Show.
 We created an interpretive display about our National Collection detailing the fascinating stories of individual plants from Heligan’s collection.
 The display was awarded a Gold medal as a floral and educational display.

 For more information about National Collections and to view our entry on the Plant Heritage website, click here.